PPSR Search: What is it? How does it Work?

 - It allows businesses, such as banks and other finance providers, to register their security interests over the personal property (excluding real estate) of an individual or business if they've lent money towards the purchase of that property.

 - It provides information about the ownership rights of property an individual or company may wish to purchase.

 Small business owners

-Searching the PPSR gives you an extra level of protection when buying an asset for your business to ensure there's no pre-existing rights existing outside the contract that you'll sign on purchase.
+Searching the PPSR gives you an extra level of protection when buying an asset for your business to ensure there are no pre-existing rights existing outside the contract that you'll sign on purchase.

 This reduces the risk of you acquiring someone else's debt or losing your purchase.

 Similarly, if you're leasing or hiring our good for 12 months or longer, you should register your interest in these assets.
 This means that if the consumer doesn't meet their contractual obligations, you have registered and enforceable interest in the asset, that stands outside the contract.

 Registration on the PPSR gives you protection beyond the clauses of your contract.

 If you're purchasing a second-hand vehicle from a private seller, doing a PPSR search will reassure you that the seller has the right to sell the vehicle, and if the car is already under finance.